Info & FAQ's

 Do I need a backpack?

-It is recommended you carry a pack or some sort of bags on your frame, bars, etc. that allow you to carry a minimum of 2 Liters (67OZ) of fluids, 4hrs of nutrition, and extra clothing (you will be in the Sierra and things can change quick).
+It is recommended you carry a pack or some sort of bags on your frame, bars, etc. that allow you to carry a minimum of 2 Liters (67OZ) of fluids, 4hrs of nutrition, and extra clothing (you will be in the Owens Valley and temps can change quick).

 Will it be hard?

 YES!
 You are at altitude, riding in TUFF, and have a good amount of climbing throughout the day...
-If it was not TUFF we would not have used this as a training ground for two DK200 wins and more.
+If it was not TUFF we would not have used this as training grounds for two DK200 (Now - Unbound) wins and more.

 When will the course be released?